 Electrical engineering technician

-Help an electrical engineer maintain systems and equipment.
-You’d help provide renewable energy products across many different industries.
+Support engineers by maintaining electrical systems and equipment.
+You'll help deliver renewable energy solutions across different industries.

 About the job